23 Food Storage Guidelines That Will Blow Your Mind

 Keep Your Refrigerator At The Right Temperature

-Your refrigerator temperature should be at or below 40° F. And, your freezer temperature should be 0° F. Appliance thermometers are the best way to check your temperatures periodically to make sure the appliance is maintaining the temps you want.
-Sometimes the seals around the doors will get compromised due to something getting between the seal and the door jam.
-Sometimes the seals get brittle as they age, and then don’t truly “seal.”
-Sometimes the doors aren’t fully closed because the shelves are too full and keep the doors from closing tight.
+Sometimes, the seals around the doors will get compromised due to something getting between the seal and the door jam.
+Over time, the seals get brittle as they age and don’t indeed “seal.”
+Sometimes, the doors aren’t fully closed because the shelves are too full, which keeps the doors from closing tight.

-I heard once that refrigerators and freezers are more efficient if the unit is kept more full since the contents help hold the temperature where it should be.
+I heard once that refrigerators and freezers are more efficient if the unit is kept full since the contents help hold the temperature where it should be.

 Marinate Food In The Refrigerator